Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 But before let us set the stage: the critical path cuts exactly where you would expect it: going through the multiplication’s mantissa multiplication and continuing through the adder's close path right through the LZC (leading zero count).

-At this point in our story, I had already pulled a handful of the more classic RTL timing optimization tricks and was sitting comfortably at `+0.6ns` of slack on the slow corned and `+3.9ns` on the nominal.
+At this point in our story, I had already pulled a handful of the more classic RTL timing optimization tricks and was sitting comfortably at `+0.6ns` of slack on the slow corner and `+3.9ns` on the nominal corner.
 I thought my work here was done when a friend started questioning me about my LZC design choice.

+{{< alert icon="circle-info" >}}
-Note: These numbers were from the timing before redoing all the systolic array’s control logic and chaining together all the flops as part of the DFT scan chain.
+These numbers were from the timing before redoing all the systolic array’s control logic and chaining together all the flops as part of the DFT scan chain.
+{{< /alert >}}

-I had chosen to implement a [tree based LZC](https://github.com/Essenceia/BFloat16/blob/main/src/lzc.v), the same one you find in the literature, and although the verilog code is so ~~unreadable~~ HDL code it warrants [it’s own testbench](https://github.com/Essenceia/BFloat16/blob/main/tb/lzc_tb.sv) its underlying concept was too elegant to pass up.
+I had chosen to implement a [tree based LZC](https://github.com/Essenceia/BFloat16/blob/main/src/lzc.v), the same one you find in the literature, and although the verilog code is so ~~unreadable~~ RTL code it warrants [it’s own testbench](https://github.com/Essenceia/BFloat16/blob/main/tb/lzc_tb.sv) its underlying concept was too elegant to pass up.

+{{< alert icon="comment" >}}
-Note: Since my timing was already sitting pretty I decided to keep my option of adding a more optimized leading zero anticipation as a backup option for later.
+Since my timing was already sitting pretty I decided to keep my option of adding a more optimized leading zero anticipation as a backup option for later.
+{{< /alert >}}

 And so my friend comes along and suggests we do something *different.* Forget the tree based LZC, just write a priority mux and let the synthesizer deal with it.